Agentic AI Governance

 Webhook Payload

-When approval is required, a webhook is dispatched with approve/deny action URLs:
+When approval is required, a webhook is dispatched with approve/deny action URLs.
+The payload structure (verbatim from WebhookPayloadBuilder):

 {